dasch-swiss/dsp-api/docs/02-knora-ontologies/knora-base.md

 #### Querying Standoff in SPARQL

 A future version of DSP-API may provide an API for querying standoff markup.
 In the meantime, it is possible to query it directly in SPARQL.
-For example, here is a SPARQL query (using RDFS inference) that finds all the text values texts that have a standoff date tag referring to Christmas Eve 2016, contained in a `StandoffItalicTag`:
+For example, here is a SPARQL query (using RDFS inference) that finds all the text values that have a standoff date tag referring to Christmas Eve 2016, contained in a `StandoffItalicTag`:

 ```sparql